murielstudent/FuzzyEnergy/README.md

 # FuzzyEnergy
-Code for the forecasting and anomaly detection using Fuzzy Logic
+Code for forecasting and anomaly detection using a Fuzzy Inference System

 ### Dependencies:

 * [Skicit-learn](http://scikit-learn.org/) - Machine Learning in Python

-numpy, itertools, csv, random, python 3.4
+Basics: numpy, os, sys, matplotlib, itertools, csv, random, python 3.4

 ## How to use

+For examples, see the DEMOS directory

 ## tuning
 you can tune the system by giving the plot=True argument to cluster().
 You will see for each feature, a plot of the approximate data with the cluster centroids assigned:

 ```
-Ncentroids = cluster(data, target_col, Ncentroids, plot=True)
+Ncentroids = cluster(data, target_col, number_of_centroids, plot=True)
 ```

 ## training:

 ### specify parameters

 ```
-### what is the target column of your data
+### the target column of your data
 target_col = 0

 ### specify overlap of your sets, or the variance of the gaussian